karmaniverous/jsonmap/README.md

 const lib = { _, numeral };
 ```

 You also need to create a `map` object.
-This is a plain Javascript object that expresses your mapping rules.
+This is a [plain old Javascript object](https://masteringjs.io/tutorials/fundamentals/pojo) (POJO) that expresses your mapping rules.

 ## Why?